-Opens the Credentials window which helps you to enter the login credentials needed to authenticate on the remote server.
-To do this, perform the following steps:
+Opens the Credentials window which helps you to enter the credentials needed to authenticate on the remote server.

 □ In the User name field, enter the user name.

 To display the user name in plain text instead of (asterisks), mark the Display content checkbox.